pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 ### 🔎 Phase 2 — Semantic Coverage Audit and SSS Elaboration

-Using the finalized, ordered user story list and preliminary SSS from Phase 1, perform a semantic coverage audit before feature synthesis.
+Using the finalized, ordered user story list and preliminary SSS from the preceding phase, perform a semantic coverage audit before feature synthesis.
 This phase ensures that all user-story-level behaviors are semantically complete, domain edge classes are enumerated, and cross-cutting rules are captured in Shared System Semantics (SSS).

-Phase 2 MUST be **completed before Phase 3 — Feature Synthesis** begins.
+This phase MUST be **completed before Phase 3 — Feature Synthesis** begins.

 ---

 #### Edge Case Enumeration

-The LLM MUST audit all user stories from the ordered user story list from Phase 1 following the list order:
+The LLM MUST audit all user stories from the ordered user story list following the list order:

 1. For each user story, inspect every item listed under its `#### Included Behavior` individually.
 2. For each `#### Included Behavior` item and applicable categories/examples from Reference ECT — Edge Case Taxonomy, perform a materially comprehensive enumeration of edge cases reasonably implied by the behavior, SSS, and target domain.